Salisbury, Massachusetts is a small town on the North Shore of Massachusetts along the New Hampshire border.

-Salisbury was once the home of the Pennacook tribe of Native Americans.
+Before the colonists settled there, Salisbury was the home of the Pennacook tribe of Native Americans.
 It is estimated that anywhere between 3,000-12,000 Pennacook (the exact number is unclear and often debated) lived in the surrounding Merrimack Valley area where they used the Merrimack River as their primary mode of transportation.

 In the summer months, the tribe traveled downstream in canoes and used the wetlands at the mouth of the Merrimack River in Salisbury as their hunting and fishing ground.